wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 Find the setting Flattr > Advanced Settings > Flattrable content > Post Types and check "podcast".
 Save changes.
 There is no step 3 ;)

+== Installation ==

+1. Download the Podlove Publisher Plugin to your desktop.
+1. If downloaded as a zip archive, extract the Plugin folder to your desktop.
+1. With your FTP program, upload the Plugin folder to the wp-content/plugins folder in your WordPress directory online.
+1. Go to Plugins screen and find the newly uploaded Plugin in the list.
+1. Click Activate Plugin to activate it.

 == Changelog ==

-= 1.9.0 =
+= 1.9.0 / 1.9.1 =

 **New Module: Contributors**

 Podcasts are not possible without their active communities.
 Huge contributions are being made behind the scenes and nobody notices except the podcaster.
 The contributors module shines light on all those diligent people.
 It's now easy to manage contributors of an episode and list them on the blog.
 The list contains references to their social profiles and the donation service Flattr.
-Shortcode to display them in an episode post: [`[podlove-contributors]`](http://docs.podlove.org/publisher/shortcodes/#contributors).
+Shortcode to display them in an episode post: [`[podlove-contributor-list]`](http://docs.podlove.org/publisher/shortcodes/#contributors).

 **Simple Protected Feeds**